 Our Verdict

 For Indian users in 2026, FairShare is the clear winner.
 It's the only app built around the Indian payment ecosystem, with UPI settlement and AI receipt scanning that are genuinely free — not a trial, not a Pro feature.
-If you're currently on Splitwise and frustrated by the limits, switching takes under 15 minutes (see our import guide).
+If you're currently on Splitwise and hitting the transaction cap, switching takes under 15 minutes (see our import guide).
+If you're starting fresh, just use FairShare from the beginning and skip the frustration entirely.

 Try the Best Bill Splitting App in India